Home | Contents | Search | Arizona y Sonora > Alamos > Things to do > Galleries and shops in Alamos

 Local Indian crafts (the Mayo and Yaqui live in Sonora's river valleys, the Seri on the Gulf and the Tarahumara in the Sierras)

-Pascola masks used in Mayo Easter ceremonies are sometimes available from tour guides like Candy Joe. (more on Yaqui and Mayo Indian Easter ceremonies)
+Pascola masks used in Mayo Easter ceremonies are sometimes available from tour guides. (more on Yaqui and Mayo Indian Easter ceremonies)

 Wood carvings are made for sale.
 Ironwood carving was started by the Seri Indians, but the figures sold in the booths along the plaza are produced in large quantities by Mexican carvers.
 The Tarahumara carve figurines from bark.
 Other carvers produce occasional pieces.